hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 Propagation has been able to reach nodes that are in distinct communities, connecting nodes that have never talked with one another - this is especially evident when a connection is made temporarily between University DS and Company AS.D2 at time 717.
 This level of propagation is only picked up by the betweenness metric which is more sensitive than the others.

 In smaller networks, propagation can have clearer effects.
 At time 930, 950, 985, in University DS.T, we can observe a cluster of staff planning teaching material which is later introduced to students.
-We can also observe a hierarchical propagation at precisely time 941.5 and 950.5 where students ask a question and the betweenness value it propagates elevates up the hierarchical chain of academics even though they were not part of the original email.
+We can also observe a hierarchical propagation at precisely time 941.5 and 950.5 where students ask questions and the betweenness value it propagates elevates up the hierarchical chain of academics even though they were not part of the original email.

 Considering the other effects in the network, propagation does not provide as much insight into the network as the other visual attributes, however it may be appropriate in particular instances such as small temporal networks with clearly defined communities and a few important bridges.